Sanmay22/Power-BI_Business-Insights-360/README.md

 # Business-Insights-360

-As an enthusiastic Data Analyst, I have crafted comprehensive reports using Power BI that provide invaluable insights for various departments, enabling them to make well-informed, data-driven decisions.
-These reports encompass the domains of Finance, Sales, Supply Chain, and Marketing, and offer an Executive view, meticulously tracking Key Performance Indicators (KPIs) across all organizational sectors.
+**Problem statement:** AtliQ hardware has become one of the fastest growing company in the electronic goods market.
+Though they grew substantially, they had some bitter experiences in Latin America.
+This is because they were still using excel files for analysis though their data records are more than 1 Million.
+Also due to the lack of effective analytics.
+Senior executives of this company have decided to invest in a data analytics project and take effective decisions from effective analysis.

-**<h3>Finance View:</h3>** Take a deep dive into P&L statements, Net Sales Performance Trends, and analysis of top-performing Products and Customers based on various parameters.
+**Finance View:** Take a deep dive into P&L statements, Net Sales Performance Trends, and analysis of top-performing Products and Customers based on various parameters.

-**<h3>Sales View:</h3>** Immerse yourself in Customer and Product Performances, dissect Performance matrices with Net Sales (NS) and Gross Margin (GM) percentages.
+**Sales View:** Immerse yourself in Customer and Product Performances, dissect Performance matrices with Net Sales (NS) and Gross Margin (GM) percentages.
 Explore Unit economics with COGS and deductions.

-**<h3>Marketing View:</h3>** Discover insights into Product Performance, Regional and Customer Performances.
+**Marketing View:** Discover insights into Product Performance, Regional and Customer Performances.
 Evaluate GM% & NP% Performance across different segments.
 Also, explore Unit economics with COGS, Operational expenses, and NP.

-**<h3>Supply Chain View:</h3>** Investigate Forecast Accuracy, Net Error and ABS Error.
+**Supply Chain View:** Investigate Forecast Accuracy, Net Error and ABS Error.
 Track Accuracy/Net Error Trends and dive into key metrics by Product.

-**<h3>Executive view:</h3>** Integrated view of key insights for executives.
+**Executive view:** Integrated view of key insights for executives.
 Gain strategic insights into market share trends, identify the top 5 customers and products, and analyse revenue trends.

-**<h3>Rankings:</h3>** Get the top 5 products and bottom 5 products based on GM % growth YoY and the post discounts % trend for each of these customers.
+**Rankings:** Identify the top 5 products and bottom 5 products based on GM % growth YoY and the post discounts % trend for each of these customers.

-**<h3>Tech Stacks:</h3>**
+**Tech Stacks:**
 * SQL
-* PowerBI Desktop
+* PowerBI Desktop and Services
 * Excel
+* Power Query Editor
 * DAX language
 * DAX Studio